-Now if we are going by the New Testament meaning of ‘Temple’ being the Church, then we should not be too surprised to see the antichrist seated in the very bosom of Christianity, or at least what is regarded by most as “Christianity”.
+Now if we are going by the New Testament meaning of ‘Temple’ being the Church, then we should not be too surprised to see the antichrist positioned in the very bosom of Christianity.
 This idea should not be shocking to anyone familiar with the abundance of New Testament warnings of the insidious impostors among the Church feigning to be Apostles & Prophets ~ Matthew 7:15, 7:22-23, 24:5, 24:11, 24:24, ~ Acts 20:29 ~ 2nd Corinthians 2:11, 11:13-15 ~ Galatians 1:6-9, 2:4 ~ 1st Peter 5:8 ~ 2nd Peter 2 ~ Jude

 One more aspect important to address here is the idea that the antichrist must be a single man.
 It is easy to get that idea from 2nd Thessalonians 2:4 since antichrist is described in singular form (son of perdition, man of sin, exalts himself, he sits, etc.).